trucnguyenlam/vagrant-boxes/IMTLucca16/README.md

         Username: vagrant
         Password: vagrant

-## Share Directory ##
+## Shared Directory ##
-Everything in "data" directory can be accessed from the virtual machine by mount directory   /vagrant_data
+The "data" directory of host machine can be accessed from the virtual machine by directory  /vagrant_data